commercetools/key-applier/README.md

 As the `key` value is optional, resources within your Composable Commerce Project may lack them.

 This app sets boilerplate `key` values to resources, which enables you to fully use the import and export functions within Composable Commerce.
+The boilerplate `key` values use the format: {resourceType}_{resourceId}.

 # How do I set this up?